rhodyprog4ds/BrownFall20/assignments/03-exploratory.md

 1. Display two individual summary statistics for one variable
 1. Group the data by two categorical variables and display a table of one summary statistic
 1. Use a `FacetGrid` to make a plot that shows something informative about this data, using both categorical variables and at least one numerical value.
 Describe what this tells you about the data.
-1. Produce one additional plot that shows something about this data.
+1. Produce one additional plot of a different plot type that shows something about this data.